Willem II Tilburg: History

-With regard to European competition, Willem II first appeared in UEFA Cup Winners' Cup of 1963 where they lost to Manchester United in the first round by an aggregate score of 7–2.
-In 1998–99, Willem once again competed in the Cup Winners' Cup and after beating Dinamo Tbilisi of Georgia 6–0 in both legs, Willem then lost to Spanish side Real Betis in the second round, 4–1 on aggregate.
+With regard to European competition, Willem II first appeared in 1963–64 European Cup Winners' Cup where they lost to Manchester United in the first round by an aggregate score of 7–2.
+In 1998–99, Willem next competed in the 1998–99 UEFA Cup and after beating Dinamo Tbilisi of Georgia 3-0 in each leg of the first round, Willem then lost to Spanish side Real Betis in the second round, 4–1 on aggregate.
 A second place in the Eredivisie of 1999 guaranteed the club a UEFA Champions League berth for the first time.
 At the tournament's group stage, Willem only attained two points in their six group G matches and were thus eliminated.
 After reaching the KNVB Cup final in 2005 where they lost 4–0 against PSV Eindhoven, Willem II again qualified again for the UEFA Cup, in which they lost to French side AS Monaco in the first round by 5–1 on aggregate.